MicrosoftDocs/winrt-api/windows.management.update/windowsupdateadministrator.md

 ## -description

-This class enables administration over Windows Updates on a device.
+Enables administration of Windows Updates on a device.

 ## -remarks

 ## -see-also

 ## -examples